Jhyrachy/Simple-Arduino-Scripts/README.md

-# Controlling an RGb Led using a Gyroscop
+# Controlling an RGb Led using a Gyroscope

 Simple program to transform analogic axis data from a gyroscope to RGb value, used to change the color of the led